Ran-Toledo/broadcastlistenerapp/README.md

 # BroadcastListenerApp

 BroadcastListenerApp is an Android application built using Kotlin and Jetpack Compose.
 It listens to system and custom broadcast events, constructs structured payloads, deduplicates them based on content, and dispatches them to a backend server.
-It includes support for common system broadcasts such as power connection changes, Bluetooth adapter state, headset plug detection, and airplane mode, along with a custom in-app broadcast.
+It includes support for broadcasts such as power connection changes, Bluetooth adapter state, and headset plug detection, along with a custom in-app broadcast.

 ## Build and Run Instructions

 1. **Clone the project** using Git or download the source code.
-2. **Open the project** in Android Studio (preferably Arctic Fox or later).
+2. **Open the project** in Android Studio.
 3. **Set the webhook URL and cache size**:
    - Open `Config.kt` located in `com.example.broadcastlistener.data`
    - Set your desired webhook URL (either a [Webhook testing site](https://webhook.site/) or your local backend)